Chart Color Schemes

 Heathwood is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Heathwood's population is culturally diverse, with 56.0% speaking a language other than English at home and 51.8% born overseas.
-Christianity is the predominant religion, comprising 35.0%.
+Heathwood's population comprises 56.0% speaking a language other than English at home, with 51.8% born overseas.
+Christianity is the predominant religion, practiced by 35.0%.
 Hinduism stands out at 15.5%, significantly higher than Greater Brisbane's average of 6.1%.

 Frequently Asked Questions - Diversity